-4.2.9.2.1 Geographical coverage
+4.2.10.2.1 Geographical coverage

-Constant interference can decrease the range of the radar resulting in limiting the geographical area of coverage due to the corresponding noise increase.
-Current coverage of meteorological radars roughly extends up to 200 km.
-Table 4-3 summarizes the losses in range and coverage as interference (noise) increases.
+Constant interference can decrease the operational range of the radar resulting in limiting the geographical area of coverage due to the corresponding noise increase.

+A protection criteria of I/N = –10 dB corresponds to a noise or energy increase of 0.5 dB.

+On the principle that radars are calibrated in order to coincide with the level of receiver noise (i.e. about –113 dBm) with the 0 dBz reflectivity level at 100 km, a noise increase changes the nominal conditions of the radar, decreasing its operational range.

+Current coverage of typical C-Band meteorological radars roughly extends up to 200 km.
+Table 4-3 summarizes the losses in range and coverage versus interference and noise increases.

+TABLE 4-3

+Loss in range and coverage